WolfwithSword/Minibot_Antennae/README.md

 ## Notes

-You can remotely configure the PWM parameters for the bulb LEDs with wifi or ble.
+You can remotely configure the PWM parameters for the bulb LEDs with WiFi or BLE.
 Delay will update as soon as the old delay time has elapsed so near-instant.
-Step will update only after a step up or step down cycle has completed.
+Step will update only after a step up or step down cycle has completed for an up-cycle or down-cycle.

 For example, you can adjust the delay (and steps value, but delay is preferred) remotely based on other values.
 One use case may be to sync entering/exiting ranges of a heart rate monitor's BPM to push different delay values, or perhaps rate ranges of any other activity.